perstromqvist/bmw-ce04-ha/README.md

 ## 🚀 Features

-This integration pulls live data from the BMW Motorrad cloud and exposes it as Home Assistant entities.
+This integration pulls the latest data from the BMW Motorrad cloud and exposes it as Home Assistant entities.

 ### 🔋 EV Battery & Charging
 - Battery level (%)